daleao/sdv/README.md

 **The use of Vortex or other mod managers is not recommended for Stardew Valley.**

+## Reporting Bugs and Issues

+1. Make sure the mod is updated to the latest version.
+I will not support older versions.
+2. Make sure you can reliably reproduce the issue.
+Write out the steps to reproduce the issue.
+3. Check whether the issue is caused by a mod conflict:
+    - You can do this easily by renaming your mod folder to something else (for example, just add an underscore), creating a new one, and then copying over SpaceCore, MARGO and, optionally, CJB Cheats Menu (to help with quick testing).
+If the issue can no longer be reproduced in this condition, then gradually copy over your remaining mods in small groups, until you identify the conflicting mod.
+4. Check whether the issue can be reproduced on a brand new save file.
+If it cannot, then I will probably ask you to upload your save folder to any file-sharing service of your choice, and sharing the url.
+5. Upload your entire log to [smapi.io](https://smapi.io/log).
+There you will also find instructions in case you don't know where to find your log.
+6. Go to the [Issues page](https://github.com/daleao/modular-overhaul/issues) and check whether someone else has already reported the same issue.
+If not, then create a new thread.
+Please include:
+    - A descriptive title.
+    - As much detail as you can muster.
+Consider describing not only what happened, but also when and how it happened, and what you expected should happen instead.
+    - Your results from steps 2-4 above.
+    - The link to your uploaded log and, if applicable, your uploaded save folder.

 ## For C# Developers

 This mod offers an [API](./API/IModularOverhaulApi.cs) for C# developers wishing to add third-party compatibility.